yangyanli/PointCNN/README.md

 ## PointCNN Usage

+PointCNN is implemented and tested with Tensorflow 1.4 in python3 scripts. **Tensorflow before 1.3 version is not recommended, as Tensoflow 1.3 introduced a notable speedup in top_k operation, which PointCNN heavily depends for nearest neighbor query.** It has dependencies on somce python packages such as transforms3d, h5py, plyfile, and maybe more if it complains.
+Install these packages before the use of PointCNN.

 Here we list the commands for training/evaluating PointCNN on classification and segmentation tasks on multiple datasets.

 * ### Classification